 - .
-The Merger will accelerate NABI's strategic shift to higher margin valueadded therapeutic products. - .
+The merger will accelerate NABI's strategic shift to higher margin value-added therapeutic products. - .
 Univax will add significant product pipeline and product development as well as additional marketing and distribution capabilities to NABI. - .
 The Merger will build on NABI's core technical strength and donor base and permit more efficient utilization of NABI's manufacturing facilities. - .
 The Merger will provide Univax with financial resources to support its product pipeline. - .
 The Merger will provide Univax with access to plasma and plasma fractionation capability.

-See "Risk Factors--Factors Regarding the Combined Company; Potential Disadvantages of the Merger" for a discussion of potential disadvantages of the Merger and of the factors associated with an investment in the combined company, including the following:
+See "Risk Factors--Factors Regarding the Combined Company; Potential Disadvantages of the Merger" for a discussion of potential disadvantages of the Merger and of the factors associated with an investment in the combined company, including the risks typically associated with a merger of two large independent companies and the risk of a potential short term adverse effect on NABI's profitability.